kedacore/keda-docs/content/docs/2.16/scalers/redis.md

 +++
-title = "Redis Lists"
-availability = "v1.0+"
+title = "Redis Lists Or Strings" availability = "v1.0+"
 maintainer = "Community"
 category = "Data & Storage"
-description = "Scale applications based on Redis Lists." go_file = "redis_scaler"
+description = "Scale applications based on Redis Lists Or Strings." go_file = "redis_scaler"
 +++

 ### Trigger Specification

-This specification describes the `redis` trigger that scales based on the length of a list in Redis.
+This specification describes the `redis` trigger that scales based on the length of a list or string in Redis.

 ```yaml
 triggers: